ibm-build-lab/terraform-ibm-cloud-pak/modules/portworx/README.md

 **NOTE** The boolean input variable `enable` is used to enable/disable the module.
 This parameter may be deprecated when Terraform 0.12 is not longer supported.
 In Terraform 0.13, the block parameter `count` can be used to define how many instances of the module are needed.
 If set to zero the module won't be created.

-For an example of how to put all this together, refer to our [Cloud Pak for Multi Cloud Management Terraform script](https://github.com/ibm-hcbt/cloud-pak-sandboxes/tree/master/terraform/cp4mcm).
+For an example of how to put all this together, refer to our [Cloud Pak for Data Terraform script](https://github.com/ibm-hcbt/cloud-pak-sandboxes/tree/master/terraform/cp4data).

 ## Executing the Terraform Script